autobrr/autobrr.com/docs/installation/windows.md

 ## Download package

 Download the latest Windows release and unpack.
-Place everything in `C:\.autobrr` or some other directory.
+Place everything in `C:\autobrr` or some other directory.

 Latest release can always be found at: